 The NYC Health Department only keeps death records for people who died in New York City (Bronx, Brooklyn, Manhattan, Queens, and Staten Island).

-If the death was in a different city or a territory in the U.S., the Centers for Disease Control and Prevention (CDC) can tell you how to get a copy of the record.
+If someone died in another U.S. state, the Centers for Disease Control and Prevention (CDC) can tell you how to get a copy of their records.

 Visit the CDC's vital records page.

-If the death was in a foreign country, contact that country’s consulate.
+If someone died in a foreign country, contact that country’s consulate.
 Visit the Consulate or Embassy page for contact information.

 Refunds vary based on how the order was submitted.
 For all orders, processing fees will not be refunded.